 Location: Atlanta Point, Port Blair, Andaman and Nicobar Islands

 The Cellular Jail is one of the most popular tourist attractions in Port Blair, and any visit to Andaman would stay incomplete without exploring the cells and architecture of this place.
 Though, what’s worth experiencing here is the light and sound show, which showcases the life of prisoners when the jail was operational.
+If you’re thinking about going to Andaman trip in September, this is surely the place you must include in your list.

 Ideal For: History buffs